Tupac: Assassination: Legal issues surrounding distribution

 In early 2008, the producers sued the label Eyecon Enterprises for non-payment of royalties.
 Eyecon had secured $75,000 in advances from Liberation Entertainment before the movie was released and never told the producers.
 Eyecon and its founder Stephanie "Bright" Riley also took $135,000 from Philadelphia Phillies Shortstop Jimmy Rollins for what he was told was "production costs" related to Tupac Assassination.
 Rollins received a $200,000 court judgment against Riley and Eyecon and the distribution agreement was voided by the court.
 The case was settled out of court for an undisclosed sum.
 Camelot Entertainment and Incentive Capital released assumed claims of movie license.
 However the producers of the movie still maintain copyright and currently have a digital distribution deal with Cinedigm, formerly New Video.

 Versions and Releases of Movie

 "Tupac Assassination: Conspiracy or Revenge" was released October 27, 2007.
 It was a "no frills" DVD release.
 It was not released digitally.
 It was released through Fontana/Universal under the Eyecon Enterprises label.

 "Tupac Assassination: Conspiracy or Revenge" (Platinum Edition) was a 25,000 copy release created exclusively for the Walmart chain on or about March 13, 2008.
-It was composed of two discs: Disc 1 was the feature and Disc 2 was had three "bonus features"; a) the Kevin Hackie Interview, b) the Mopreme Shakur Interview and c) the Assassination I screening in Los Angeles Q and A session.
+It was composed of two discs: Disc 1 was the feature and Disc 2 had three "bonus features"; a) the Kevin Hackie Interview, b) the Mopreme Shakur Interview and c) the Assassination I screening in Los Angeles Q and A session.
 All of Disc two was produced and collated by Eyecon Enterprises, our distributor and we had no say in the production of that content whatsoever.
-The masters of the interviews were turned over to us in a lawsuit settlement with Eyecon, over unpaid royalties.
+The masters of the interviews were turned over in a lawsuit settlement with Eyecon, over unpaid royalties.